 - 3.1 The A primary health care provider of for a child between the ages of 22 and 26 months shall determine if said child is at high risk of lead poisoning.
-If the child is determined to be at high risk, the health care provider shall perform or cause to be performed a blood lead test shall administer or order a blood test for lead when the child is at or around 12 months of age and again at or around 24 months of age. - A primary health care provider for a child who is 24 months old or older and younger than six years old shall administer a blood test for lead in the following circumstances: - 3.2.1 If the child has not previously received a blood test for lead; - 3.2.2 If the child's parent or guardian fails to provide documentation that the child has previously received a blood test for lead; - 3.2.3 If the health care provider is unable to obtain the results of a previous blood lead analysis; or
+If the child is determined to be at high risk, the health care provider shall perform or cause to be performed a blood lead test shall administer or order a blood test for lead when the child is between 9 and 15 months of age and again between 21 and 27 months of age.
+Further, tests conducted between 15 and 18 months of age shall be considered a 12-month test, and between 18 and 21 months of age shall be considered a 24-month test. - 3.2 A primary health care provider for a child who is 28 months old or older and younger than 6 years old shall administer a blood test for lead in the following circumstances:

-- 3.2.4 If the child's parent or guardian requests that the child receive a blood test for lead regardless of the child's age or area of residence. - 3.3 A primary health care provider shall administer or order a blood test for lead, by venous methodology, if the results of a capillary blood test for lead poisoning indicate an elevated blood lead level result greater than or equal to 3.5 micrograms per deciliter in a child younger than six years old. - A health care provider giving non-primary care to a child may, but is not required to, administer a blood test for lead, even if a blood test for lead is not medically indicated. - 3.5 If a child is insured under Delaware's Medicaid program, the child's primary health care provider shall administer a blood test for lead to the child at the 12-month visit and again at the 24-month visit in accordance with Early and Periodic Screening, Diagnosis and Treatment (EPSDT) requirements regardless of the child's area of residence.
+- 3.2.1 If the child has not previously received a blood test for lead; - 3.2.2 If the child's parent or guardian fails to provide documentation that the child has previously received a blood test for lead; - 3.2.3 If the health care provider is unable to obtain the results of a previous blood lead analysis; or - 3.2.4 If the child's parent or guardian requests that the child receive a blood test for lead regardless of the child's age. - 3.3 A health care provider shall administer or order a blood test for lead, by venous methodology, if the results of a capillary screening indicate blood lead level result greater than or equal to the reference level in a child younger than 6 years old. - 3.4 A health care provider giving non-primary care to a child may, but is not required to, administer a blood test for lead, even if a blood test for lead is not medically indicated. - 3.5 If a child is insured under Delaware's Medicaid program, the child's primary health care provider shall administer a blood test for lead to the child at the 12-month visit and again at the 24-month visit in accordance with Early and Periodic Screening, Diagnosis and Treatment (EPSDT) requirements.